vukics/cppqed/doc/testsuite.markdown

 #### Continuer (derives from Runner)

 Runs a script, then continues the trajectory.
 Succeeds if both runs do.
 Use `Verifier` to compare the outcome to another test or an expected output.
-Configuration options:
+Configuration file keys:

     # Options for the first run and the second run, respectively
     firstrun=...